Configuring and using rules for an MTA analysis

 No |

-Match versions greater than or equal to. |
+Match versions greater than or equal to.
+For example, when:

-pattern: org.jboss*3.2.
+3.2.
 Builtin provider

 The builtin is an internal provider that can analyze various files and internal metadata generated by the engine.
 This provider has the following capabilities: